carone1/fuel_xtremio/doc/source/test-plan-report.rst

 Test Results Summary
 --------------------

-The XtrtemIO plugin has the following system tests.
+The XtremIO plugin has the following system tests.

 Coverage of features
 ~~~~~~~~~~~~~~~~~~~~